 If an S Corporation is required to pay tax at the federal level, it may be required to pay tax at the state level.
-Schedule 1 applies only to S Corporations which have converted from a C Corporation and are subject to corporate income tax due to Excess Net Passive Investment Income, Capital Gains, or Builtin Capital Gains.
+Schedule 1 applies only to S Corporations which have converted from a C Corporation and are subject to corporate income tax due to Excess Net Passive Investment Income, Capital Gains, or Built-in Capital Gains and to pay audit tax as discussed later.
 This income would be apportioned to Georgia by multistate S Corporations.